Fix macOS Sequoia network issues on M4/M3/M2/M1 Macs

 delete-wifi-service-on-mac-under-network-in-ventura

-3→ Then, Re-Add a New WiFi Profile, Click on the More option at bottom of the Window > Add Service.
+3→ Then, Re-Add a New WiFi Profile, Click on the More option at the bottom of the Window > Add Service.

 add-service-for-wifi-on-mac